 The Oldest Covered Bridge In Illinois Has Been Around Since 1863

 There’s a covered bridge in Princeton, Illinois that is the oldest in the state, and it’s amazing that it is still in working order.
 This incredible piece of architecture is a sight to see, and you won’t want to miss it.
-Scroll on for more details about the iconic Red Covered Bridge in Illinois.
+Have you already guessed that we’re talking about the Red Covered Bridge?
+It’s among the most famous landmarks in Illinois, and it’s also incredibly scenic.
+Scroll on for more details about the iconic Red Covered Bridge in Princeton, Illinois.

 If you’ve ever been through this historic covered bridge in Illinois, we’d love to hear from you.
-Share your experiences and photos with us in the comments!
+Share your experiences and photos with us in the comments below!

 Are there any other covered bridges in Illinois?

 Now that you've learned all about Red Covered Bridge in Illinois, you're likely curious about some of the other noteworthy bridges in the state.
 You'll be pleased to hear that there are a handful of picturesque covered bridges in Illinois that you can still visit today.
 These lovely structures will undeniably remind you of a simpler time.
 These destinations include Little Mary's River Covered Bridge in Chester, Thompson Mill Covered Bridge in Cowden, Cumberland County Covered Bridge in Greenup, Amerock Covered Bridge in Rockford, Sugar Creek Covered Bridge in Glenarm, Lake of the Woods Covered Bridge in Mahomet, Young Covered Bridge in Boone County, and finally, Wolf Covered Bridge in Knoxville.
 How many of these historic covered bridges in Illinois have you visited?